7 Healthy Chinese Food Dishes You Can Order Tonight

 Panda Express: Grilled Teriyaki Chicken

 This popular standby still ranks as a healthy Chinese food choice due to its simplicity.
 One grilled breast contains 300 calories and 36 grams of protein.
-Add in the high fiber mixed veggies—broccoli, carrots, zucchini, and cabbage—and you’re getting a well-balanced meal.
-Broccoli, rich in vitamin C, and carrots, packed with skin-saving vitamin A, give an additional nutrition boost.
+Add in the high-fiber super greens—broccoli, kale, and cabbage—and you’re getting a well-balanced meal.
+Broccoli, rich in vitamin C, give an additional nutrition boost.

 Definitely one of their most popular appetizers, but how about making this your meal?
-These savory spicy lettuce wraps are less than 600 calories, with a whopping 41 grams of protein.
-The 5 grams of fiber will help fill you up.
+These savory spicy lettuce wraps are 810 calories, with 34 grams of protein.
+The 7 grams of fiber will help fill you up.
 If you skip the sauce, you’ll cut the sodium content by half.
 Mint adds a unique flavor to these wraps, as well as delivering the antioxidant rosmarinic acid, which reduces inflammation.
 Don’t miss the healthiest fast-food options at these popular restaurants.

 Panda Express: Broccoli Beef